tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1 TASK 1  asc ript that dislpays a confused smiley
  3. task 3  ascript that  display content of /etc/passwd and /etc/hosts
 4 .task 4 a script that dislpay the last 10 lines of /etc/passwd
+ 5. task 5 a script thatdislpays the first 10 lines of /etc/passwd